tomcl/fsharp-transforms/README.md

 [Match case compression 2](fsharp_examples/fsharp_examples/MatchCaseCompression.fs).
 Move common code at the end of multiple `match` case expressions *after* the match – pipelining the `match` result into a common function.

 [Function wrapping](fsharp_examples/fsharp_examples/FunctionWrapping.fs).
 A function is used multiple times in a particular way – e.g. with some inputs fixed, or with a consistent change to its output.
 Create a local wrapper function which implements the modified function.
 Note that this is similar in effect to input wrapping.
-Note also that if inputs are corrctly ordered Currying does this without the need for a wrapper - although a wrapper may still be used to reduce noise and add abstraction (DRY, DUI).
+Note also that if inputs are correctly ordered Currying does this without the need for a wrapper - although a wrapper may still be used to reduce noise and add abstraction (DRY, DUI).
 The value of this depends on how much *mess* it simplifies and whether the wrapper function makes sense and has a suitable name.

 [Helper functions](fsharp_examples/fsharp_examples/GlobalHelperFunction.fs).
 Identify and code globally useful helper functions (DRY, DUI)